TBye101/MagicalLife/Performance Notes.md

 	* Task drivers can be written in either a more intelligent way
 	* or they can just cache their results
-	* Task completion runs really slow, consider having separate lists or an ID or something to speed that up
+	* Task completion runs really slow, consider having separate lists or an ID or something to speed that up *Item Finder:
+	*FindNearestNoItemResource() can be sped up.
+The nearest neighbor search will check many duplicate tiles.

 Network: